- Departments G - Z

 About the Program

 If you live in Orange County and want to improve your home health and safety, the Orange County Health Department's Healthy Homes program might be the resource for you!
-Healthy Homes is a free educational program for families that can help you take control of health hazards in the home such as air quality, fire safety. falls prevention, prevention of household poisoning, gun storage, onsite water protection, and childhood lead prevention.
+Healthy Homes is a free educational program for families in Orange County.
+The Healthy Home Specialist can help you take control of health hazards in the home such as air quality, fire safety, fall prevention, prevention of household poisoning, gun storage, onsite water protection, and childhood lead prevention.

 The Healthy Homes Environmental Health Specialist will schedule a home assessment and identify environmental triggers that may be making household members sick or injured.
 They will provide you with a report on how to make your home more healthy and safe.